Prajwalnazre/Panchang/README.md

 # Panchang

-A Windows widget to display Thithi everyday.
+A widget to display Thithi everyday.

 Project is currently runniong on Jugaad.